official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

-403. Mr Campbell recorded that Mr Blair had discussed the content of a resolution on the flight to Camp David; and that “after a long discussion”, Mr Blair had “[come] round” to Sir David Manning’s view “that it was probably best to get a tough first mandate by promising to go back to the UN, but make it clear that the UN had to face up to this”.129
+403. Mr Campbell recorded that Mr Blair had discussed the content of a resolution on the flight to Camp David; and that “after a long discussion”, Mr Blair had “[come] round” to Sir David Manning’s view “that it was probably best to get a tough first mandate by promising to go back to the UN, but make it clear that the UN had to face up to this”.[^129]

-127 Sunday Express, 8 September 2002, PM Sets Out Dossier of Doom.
+[^127]: Sunday Express, 8 September 2002, PM Sets Out Dossier of Doom.
-128 News of the World, 8 September 2002, Blair Will Win The PR Battle.
+[^128]: News of the World, 8 September 2002, Blair Will Win The PR Battle.
-129 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^129]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown

 162

-The Report of the Iraq Inquiry404.
-The meeting at Camp David was in two parts.130
+404. The meeting at Camp David was in two parts.[^130]

 405. Mr Blair, supported by Sir David Manning, discussed Iraq with President Bush, Vice President Cheney and Dr Rice from 1600 to 1745.
 Sir David Manning recorded that